-According to BCG, Business model innovation is the art of enhancing advantage and value creation by making simultaneous—and mutually supportive—changes both to an organization’s value proposition to customers and to its underlying operating model.
+According to BCG, Business model innovation is the art of enhancing advantage and value creation by making simultaneous—and mutually supportive—changes both to an organization’s value proposition to customers and its underlying operating model.
 Professors Girotra and Netessine, economists of Cornell and Wharton universities, have presented a framework for identifying opportunities and becoming systematic about the process of taking business model innovation to the level of a reliable and improvable discipline.

 At first sight, decentralization is nothing you would expect to take place in a typical enterprise.
 Typically, companies or other organizations are hierarchically structured, with strategy and major decisions defined by an executive level, and lesser important aspects organized downwards in the org chart.
-Some organizational structures, e.g. the matrix organization, have implemented elements of decentralization.
-However, you won’t find a traditional organization besides cooperatives, that would do without a top-down command chain.
+Some organizational structures, e.g., the matrix organization, have implemented elements of decentralization.
+However, you won’t find a traditional organization besides cooperatives that would do without a top-down command chain.

 The Next Level Of Business Model Innovation — The Decentralized Network